-Sustainability, which includes labour practices and human rights, is one of our key supplier evaluation criteria when selecting new partners, suppliers or subcontractors, representing up to 20% of the scoring used in annual supplier performance surveys and also e-sourcing events.
+Sustainability, which includes labour practices and human rights, is one of our key supplier evaluation criteria when selecting new partners, suppliers or subcontractors, representing up to 20% of the scoring used in supplier performance surveys and also e-sourcing events.
 Our suppliers are asked to demonstrate their maturity on CSR themes by submitting any existing and globally recognised accreditation and certification.
 All new suppliers are also screened via a tool aiming at checking whether governmental sanctions are imposed on them.
-In case of findings, the request is sent to Group Compliance for the above-mentioned world check tool.
-Also, if an area of concern is identified, and always depending on the supplier product/service and geography, our procurement managers, accompanied by the relevant subject matter experts, may choose to proceed with a physical audit of the supplier's facilities and operations or may request further details and documentation to eliminate any concerns before progressing any further with the specific supplier.
+In case of findings, the request is sent to Group Compliance for the above-mentioned Compliance Catalyst tool.
+If an area of concern is identified, depending on the supplier product/service and geography, our procurement managers, accompanied by the relevant subject matter experts, may choose to proceed with a physical audit of the supplier's facilities and operations or may request further details and documentation to eliminate any concerns before progressing any further with the specific supplier.
+Furthermore, the tool will alert every time there are new events linked to a supplier.